Holiday Pies and Treats to Make Ahead

 Stove Top Turkey Bake

-Serves 6 and is great for the days after a holiday.
-Can be frozen.
+Serves 6 and is great for the days after a holiday and can be frozen.

 - 3½ Cups leftover cooked turkey